shaunluttin/vitae/vitae.md

 - Management Consulting.
 Initiate practices that will make backend development more efficient.
 - Conflict Resolution / Boundary Setting.
 Resolve conflicts.
 Set firm, respectful boundaries.

-Designed and developed:
+Architected, Designed, and Developed
+- Microservices in NodeJS to expose commands and queries to front-end HTTP clients.
-- NodeJS systems including third-party API integrations with Auth0, SendGrid, and Google (Functions, Hosting, Blob Storage, Firestore DocumentDb).
+- Third-party API integrations with Auth0, SendGrid, and Google (Functions, Hosting, Blob Storage, Firestore DocumentDb).
-- Front-end elements in ReactJS to access the back-end system.
-- Continuous deployment with Google Cloud Build to ensure tests pass before publishing microservices to Google Functions.
+- Continuous deployment with Google Cloud Build to ensure quality checks pass before publishing microservices.
-- Automation with NPM Scripts, Webpack, Babel (e.g. TC39 stage three features), Jest (e.g. environment management), ESLint, Git Hooks (e.g. pre-push), and the TypeScript Compiler.
+- Automation with NPM Scripts, Webpack, Babel, Jest, ESLint, Git Hooks (e.g. pre-push), and the TypeScript Compiler.
+- Domain models, commands, events, and services for Cannabis inventory management workflows.
+- PDF and CSV report generation that leverage the same underlying domain models.
+- Custom CQRS/ES infrastructure in Node JS that supports edit/undo operations.
+- Over 2,500 TypeScript files (starting from an empty project) in 16 projects with over 25,000 tests.

-Recommended, designed, and developed:
+Recommended, Architected, Designed, and Developed
 - OpenAPI (previously Swagger) tools for testing, designing, and documenting our RESTful APIs.
 - Continuous deployment for the ReactJS client application and its NodeJS resource servers using Google Cloud Deploy.
 - OpenID Connect user managment, authentication, and authorization for a ReactJS client app and its NodeJS resource servers.
-- Domain Driven Design, Command Query Responsibility Segregation, and Event Sourcing as design patterns for our complex, reporting-intensive business software.
+- Domain Driven Design, Command Query Responsibility Segregation, and Event Sourcing for complex, reporting-intensive business software.

-Mentored junior team members in clean software design; advocated for appropriate use of design patterns, functional programming, Git version control flows, test-driven development, and TypeScript/JavaScript.
+- Appropriate use of design patterns, functional programming, Git version control flows, test-driven development, and TypeScript.

+Mentored junior team members in clean software development.

 ### Software Developer, Palabra Apps, Apr 2018 to Aug 2018